echotrade-app/whitepaper/README.md

 Drawing from our comprehensive studies and meticulous research, our growth projections for both investors and ECTA's revenue are outlined below.
 For detailed numerical insights, please refer to [this link](https://docs.google.com/spreadsheets/d/17e_JzyNjLAhmHyg95optmKidv2ySa8w-kPGbMrYCFFw/edit?usp=sharing).

 Based on our average estimations, ECTA anticipates achieving an overall monthly revenue of approximately $400K.
-With a total token supply of 100M, this implies that if all tokens are staked, each token is expected to yield around 0.4 cents per month and 4.8 cents per year.
+With a total token supply of 100M, this implies that if all tokens are locked, each token is expected to yield around 0.4 cents per month and 4.8 cents per year.
 This projected earning contributes to our initial token pricing strategy, set at 5 cents.
 In our ICO#1, we have chosen a conservative launch price of 3 cents, alongside a targeted volume of 2.5M tokens.
 In an optimistic scenario, after two years post-launch, each token could potentially generate a yearly return of 14.4 cents.

 These projections reflect our deep understanding of market dynamics and our commitment to building a sustainable and rewarding ecosystem for both our investors and the ECTA platform itself.